Compassionate grief counselling to help you navigate loss, change, and life after bereavement – online, at your own pace

 A calm and compassionate space for bereavement and loss.

-I offer gentle online grief counselling to help you navigate loss in your own way and at your own pace.
+I offer gentle online grief counselling to support you as you navigate life after loss – in your own way and at your own pace.

 Hi, I’m Frances.

-I am a qualified counsellor specialising in grief and loss, offering online support for people navigating bereavement, miscarriage, infertility, pet loss, relationship loss, and significant life changes.
+I am a qualified counsellor specialising in grief and loss, providing online grief counselling for people navigating bereavement, miscarriage, infertility, pet loss, relationship loss, and significant life changes.

-I provide a calm, steady and non-judgemental space where you can talk about your experiences without pressure or expectations.
+I offer a calm, steady and non-judgemental space where you can talk about what you are experiencing without pressure, expectations, or the need to have all the answers.

 Grief affects everyone differently

-You may be coping with the death of someone important to you, miscarriage or pregnancy loss, infertility, pet loss, relationship loss, or a significant life change that has left things feeling uncertain.
+There is no single way to grieve.
+You may be finding your way through the death of someone important to you, pregnancy loss, infertility, the loss of a beloved pet, the end of a relationship, or a life change that has left you feeling uncertain about what comes next.

 Grief can affect how you feel day to day, how you relate to others, your routines, your sense of identity, and how the future feels.